Skip to content

 Protein: 44.50 g

 I've never been a big fan of cheesesteaks.
 It's honestly my least favorite way to consume beef.
-Admittedly, I have a lot of preconceived notions about cheesesteaks, and assumptions about them being excessively greasy, messy, and slathered in some manner of gloopy cheese.
-Much to my delight then, that Mike's Famous Philly—made simply with thinly sliced steak, grilled onions, peppers, and American cheese—was the biggest surprise of the taste test.
+Admittedly, I have a lot of preconceived notions about cheesesteaks and assumptions about them being excessively greasy, messy, and slathered in some manner of gloopy cheese.
+Much to my delight then, Mike's Famous Philly—made simply with thinly sliced steak, grilled onions, peppers, and American cheese—was the biggest surprise of the taste test.
 This sub set me back $11.60.

 The taste: One bite, though, and I completely changed my tune.
 Even though it looks kinda meh, the flavors are big and bold.
 Peppers and onions shine through, with a kiss of caramelized sweetness and smoke, while the meat and cheese meld together beautifully.
 My main concerns were that the bread was indeed overkill, and that unless you consume this immediately upon ordering, it loses luster very quickly.
 By the time I unwrapped this thing, it was barely lukewarm.